Xhendos/SI7021Library/README.md

 ###isAvailable() [bool]

-Sends a command and will read the response from the SLAVE.
+Sends a command and will read the response from the SLAVE. <br />
 If the SLAVE returns the correct address the method returns true. <br />
 In any other cases the method returns false.